-- three related blogs
+- three related blog articles

-Sales and marketing alignment is important — but so is sales and product alignment, and sales and support alignment.
+Sales and marketing alignment is important—but so is sales and product alignment, and sales and support alignment.
 Foster an environment of open communication between teams that makes it easy for sales to ask questions and get clarification.

 If your sales team needs information on-demand, you can also staff your sales team with a sales engineer who has previous experience on your company’s support or product teams.
-Arming the sales team with someone knowledge of the product opens up doors for communication and ensures everyone is on the same page.
+Arming the sales team with someone knowledgeable of the product opens up doors for communication and ensures everyone is on the same page.

 Mark Donnigan has led both sales and marketing teams at companies led by technical founders.
 Listen to discover how to have a unified C-suite that trickles down to your entire organization.

-Your employees want to be in the loop.
+Keep your employees in the loop.

 The First Thing to Do After You Read This Article